Open-Source-Studio-at-ITP/Syllabus/README.md

 * [Outreachy](https://www.outreachy.org/apply/)
 * [Rails Girls Summer of Code](https://railsgirlssummerofcode.org/)
 * [Google Summer of Code](https://summerofcode.withgoogle.com/)
+### Assignment
+* Continue discussion on GitHub issues [for Step 1](https://github.com/Open-Source-Studio-at-ITP/Final-Projects#assignment---due-oct-23).
+Review the [Project Proposal template](https://github.com/Open-Source-Studio-at-ITP/Final-Projects/blob/source/proposal-template.md) and submit any pull requests with suggestions or file issues with questions, concerns, and feedback.
+Note your proposal is due Nov 6th for presentation in class (more on that to come.)

 ## Week 8: Project Idea Workshop, Oct 30
 ### Guest Speaker